gessecarneiro/api-go-rest/README.md

 # api-go-rest
-It's an implementation of an CRUD integrated with react and GORM.
+It's an implementation of an API Rest about famous personalities.
+The Frontend was developed with React